narioinc/k8s-mtls-test/README.md

 This repository contains experiments on mutual TLS for mesh or mesh external services in istio

 # App1
-A simple nodejs app that return a josn object when you hit the root GET https://nodes-app1/
+A simple nodejs app that return a json object when you hit the root path GET https://nodes-app1/

 # App2